 A classic egg salad sandwich recipe never gets old!
-This egg salad with dill combines perfectly cooked eggs, mayo, thinly sliced green onion, and a touch of cayenne for one easy, tasty lunch when you are brown bagging it!
+This egg salad with dill combines perfectly cooked eggs, mayonnaise, thinly sliced green onion, and a touch of cayenne pepper for one easy, tasty lunch when you are brown bagging it!

 Stopping in for a quick recipe before the weekend with this satisfying classic egg salad sandwich.
 With the addition of dill, it really takes the egg salad up a notch!

 Something you may or may not know about me (depending on how long you’ve been following me here) … I will not eat egg salad anywhere, but home.

 If I find one piece of shell in the mixture, I will drop everything I’m doing (including the sandwich) and run for the hills.
 Seriously.
 I can’t go there.
 Suffice to say, my eggs are well inspected for said shell, LOL.

 What I love about an egg salad recipe is that it’s SO simple to prepare and chances are you have to ingredients on hand to make (unless you’re like Steve Carell’s character in 40 Year Old Virgin).